Kubernetes-Learning-Playground/multi-clusters/README.md

            imagePullPolicy: IfNotPresent
            name: busybox
        restartPolicy: Always
    # You can choose different clusters for delivery.
 If modified,
    # Resources for specific clusters will also be added or deleted accordingly.
    # Note: If placement is deleted, the corresponding cluster of customize also needs to be deleted! !
    placement:
      clusters:
        - name: tencent1
        - name: tencent2
        - name: tencent4
    # Can be blank
+   # Differentiated configuration between multiple clusters
    customize:
      clusters:
        - name: tencent1